Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response

 To further study the nature of $P_{3f}$ below 6.7 K, $P_{3f}(T)$ for various input powers $P_{RF}$ (and hence various applied RF field amplitudes $B_{RF}$) are measured.
 For each measurement, the sample is warmed up to 10 K and then cooled down to 3.5 K while experiencing an applied RF field with fixed input frequency and input power.
 Since the measured $P_{3f}$ is the combination of probe background and sample contribution, the probe background (probe background is obtained by averaging the magnitude of $P_{3f}(T)$ between 9.5 K and 10 K) is subtracted from the total signal to isolate the sample signal.
 The process is repeated six times, each time with a different input power.
 The results of the six $P_{3f}(T)$ of different input powers/RF field amplitudes are shown in the linear format in Fig. \ref{fig:P3fMultiplePowers}.

-In Fig. \ref{fig:P3fMultiplePowers}, all the six $P_{3f}(T)$ exhibit a two-peak feature, and their $T_{c}^{P_{3f}}$ are consistently around 6.7 K. The two-peak feature suggests that there might be two distinct mechanisms, or features, of nonlinearity.
-For both peaks, as the RF field amplitude increases (purple to red in Fig. \ref{fig:P3fMultiplePowers}), the $P_{3f}(T)$ maximum increases; in addition, the $P_{3f}(T)$ maximum and the $P_{3f}(T)$ low-temperature end both show up at a lower temperature.
+In Fig. \ref{fig:P3fMultiplePowers}, all the six $P_{3f}(T)$ exhibit a two-peak feature, and their $T_{c}^{P_{3f}}$ are consistently around 6.7 K. For both peaks, as the RF field amplitude increases (purple to red in Fig. \ref{fig:P3fMultiplePowers}), the $P_{3f}(T)$ maximum increases; in addition, the $P_{3f}(T)$ maximum and the $P_{3f}(T)$ low-temperature onset both show up at a lower temperature.
 These features of $P_{3f}(T)$ are listed in Table \ref{tbl:FourKeyFeatures}.
 We will see that the four features of $P_{3f}(T)$ listed in Table \ref{tbl:FourKeyFeatures} are the key features of all the nonlinear data in the sense that they show up in all the Nb/Cu films measurement results (see Fig. \ref{fig:P3fMultiplePowers} and Fig. \ref{fig:75Vand125V}) and also in numerical simulations of superconductor nonlinear response (see Fig. \ref{fig:TDGLforNb3}, Fig. \ref{fig:OneGBResult}, and Fig. \ref{fig:TDGLheight}).

-As discussed in Sec. \ref{sec:Introduction}, $P_{3f}$ is strong in the presence of magnetic vortices.
-In Sec. \ref{sec:Discussion}, we explore this idea further and show that the four key features of $P_{3f}(T)$ (Table \ref{tbl:FourKeyFeatures}) can be understood by vortex nucleation (either due to intrinsic mechanisms or extrinsic surface defects) and the vortex penetration field $B_{vortex}^{RF}(T)$.